moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

 CommonJS is a project to standardize the module ecosystem for JavaScript outside of web browsers.
 CommonJS's specification of how modules should work is widely used today for server-side JavaScript with Node.js.
 Increasingly ES Modules is used in NodeJS, and always in nextjs API routes.

-DM: todoMM: ask AI to write a few one-line examples of importing, exporting with CommonJS, then ask AI to write the exact same import using ES Modules.
+(done)DM: todoMM: ask AI to write a few one-line examples of importing, exporting with CommonJS, then ask AI to write the exact same import using ES Modules.
 Show the code here so you can see the difference.

+    ```js
+    // CommonJS
+    // Exporting a module
+    module.exports = YourModule;

+    // Importing a module
+    const YourModule = require('./YourModule');
+    ```

+    ```js
+    // ES6
+    import YourModule from './YourModule.js';
+    ```

 ## why are functions called first class objects in js?